Spending last night on a friend's Playstation 3 for some mindless fun, I discovered one of the plagues pestering modern gaming: difficulty scaling.

 What's wrong with me chosing my level of challenge on my own via the options?
 Thank god only the story mode is plagued with that.
 So stay clear of it.

-Another example of difficulty scaling done badly is the Need for Speed series, especially since it went "underground": The AI rubber banding.
+Need for Speed series, especially since it went "underground": The AI rubber banding.
 That's what I call the phenonemon of the AI cars always being faster than you when they are behind you, but being slower when they are in front of you, causing the AI to oscillate around you like they were strapped to you with an invisible rubberband.

 Again, in theory that system provides a challenge for every player, as you can't lose without hope of winning, but yet can't get away too easily.
 The problem is though, that again, it actually hinders the player in getting more skillful with the game.
 If you crash three fourths of the race in every object on and off the track, but drive the last fourth well, you win easily.
 If you blitz through a race but happen to get caught somewhere in the last corners, you lose.
 In some parts of the series, it went even so far that races were easier if you refused to upgrade your car.